PROFILE

 for short visits.
 The United States is the only

 country with this privilege.
+With the increased

-With the increased U.S. investment presence,
+U.S. investment presence, relations between the

-relations between the U.S. and the Government of
+U.S. and the Government of Equatorial Guinea

-Equatorial Guinea have been characterized by a
+have been characterized by a positive,

-positive, constructive relationship.
-In 2003,
+constructive relationship.

 Equatorial Guinea maintains an embassy in